-The Southwestern Association of Episcopal Schools (SAES) serves Episcopal schools, richly diverse in location, size, and scope, throughout the states of Arizona, Arkansas, Louisiana, New Mexico, Oklahoma, and Texas.
+The Southwestern Association of Episcopal Schools (SAES) serves Episcopal schools-richly diverse in location, size, and scope-throughout the states of Arizona, Arkansas, Louisiana, New Mexico, Oklahoma, and Texas.
 SAES is the only Episcopal accrediting association in the United States.
 As a member of the International Council Advancing Independent School Accreditation (ICAISA), SAES has voluntarily submitted to a rigorous and impartial review of its accreditation program and demonstrated adherence to the Council's Criteria for Effective Independent School Accreditation Practices.
 SAES is commended by ICAISA for the quality of the Association's accreditation program for its member schools.

-SAES is recognized by state agencies and by eleven Episcopal dioceses within the six states served by SAES.
-Accreditation with SAES is recognized by the state education agencies in Texas - Texas Private School Accreditation Commission (TEPSAC), Oklahoma - Oklahoma Private School Accreditation Commission, (OPSAC); and New Mexico.
+SAES is recognized by state agencies and by ten Episcopal dioceses within the six states served by SAES.
+Accreditation with SAES is recognized by the state accreditation commissions in Texas - Texas Private School Accreditation Commission (TEPSAC) and Oklahoma - Oklahoma Private School Accreditation Commission (OPSAC); as well as the New Mexico Department of Education.